Chapter 27: Cultural Diffusion from the West via Lake Baikal

 Cyclical influence from Near East to Siberia to China and back

 Hence there is a triangle of influence that went from the Near East to Lake Baikal where it was transmitted south to Northern China via the Ordos region of the Northern Yellow River or the coastal Manchurian route.
-At later dates the influences came back the other way[4].
-However for the purposes of the Shang bronze weaponry, the technological diffusion was from west to east.
+At later dates, the influences came back the other way5.
+However for the purposes of Shang bronze weaponry, the technological diffusion was from west to east.

 Summary

-In exploring the roots of the Shang bronze work, we first saw that their bronze production techniques were probably the result of cultural diffusion from the craft-oriented Khorat culture of Southeast Asia.
-While this explains the ÔindigenousÕ origins of Chinese bronze making, it does not explain the Shang use of bronze for military purposes.
-For this we looked north into Siberia, who in turn had gotten their military bronze technology from military interaction with Central Asian cultures.
-These nomadic Central Asian cultures had militarized the agri-cultures of Mesopotamia through periodic raids.
-These military interactions, in turn, stimulated the development of bronze military technology by the competing cultures.
-This technology developed in Western Asia by the militarized agri-cultures, now called Bronze Age civilizations, spread south to Egypt, west to Greece and eventually Rome, north into Russia, and east back into Central Asia.
-Since the end of the last Ice Age the forest cultures of Siberia and the nomadic cultures of Western Age had been reconnected after a long separation.
-Fighting over scarce resources militarized the nomads from the west.
-They would attack their hunter/fisher neighbors.
-These two combating cultures established a military parity, where cultural transmission could exist, in this case primarily military in nature.
-Then in the military interaction between Siberia and China via the Ordos plain or Manchuria the military technology was spread to Shang China.
+In exploring the roots of Shang bronze work, we first saw that their bronze production techniques were probably the result of cultural diffusion from the craft-oriented Khorat culture of Southeast Asia.
+While this explains the ‘indigenous’ origins of Chinese bronze making, it does not explain the Shang use of bronze for military purposes.
+For this, we looked north into Siberia.
+The forest dwelling Siberians had obtained their bronze military technology from military interaction with Central Asian cultures.
+Due to armed conflict between Siberia and China via the Ordos plain or Manchuria, the military technology then probably spread to Shang China.